 This will be announced to all of our customers when it’s ready for use.

-How to find a computer with 32-bit Windows?
+How to find a computer compatible with CROSS Library?

-Check out the options below for some existing options.
+Check out the options below for more possible options.
 Each solution below offers a good solution depending on your budget, committee recommendations, etc. We will list our recommended options first followed by the less recommended options.

-Note: We have recently updated these suggestions to refect pricing and compatibility changes in the industry.
+Note: We have recently updated these suggestions to reflect pricing and compatibility changes in the industry.

-–The simplest and cleanest option is if you can purchase a 32-bit Windows 10 system from us.
-This is the simplest option because we preinstall CROSS Library and configure Windows 10 for you without any effort on your part.
+–Another easy option is if you can purchase a Windows 10 system from us at this link which comes with CROSS Library preinstalled and configured.
+This is a simple option because we pre-install CROSS Library and configure Windows 10 for you without any effort required on your part.

-1. RECOMMENDED: A new laptop with 64-bit or 32-bit Windows 10 and 4GB of RAM.
-The portability of the laptop can be an advantage for installation and updates especially if your library does not have internet access available.
+1. RECOMMENDED: Any new laptop or desktop with Windows 10 and at least 4GB of RAM.
+(The portability of the laptop can be an advantage for installation and updates especially if your library does not have internet access available.)
+We can install the CROSS Library VM which provides quick and easy support for CROSS Library without compatibility hassles.

 What should we do if we have a 64-bit computer?